 To begin the gumbo, make about a half cup of roux ( I use a “beer bottle” roux) toss in about three chopped white onions, two chopped bell peppers, and a half a bunch of celery chopped, leaves and all.
 Stir until the mixture has cooled slightly and the vegetables are coated.

-Then add a quart of warm stock.
-Chicken stock in various strengths–full for chicken and sausage, weak for seafood–works just fine, though some purists will disagree.
+Then add a quart of warm stock. though you’ll find disagreement on this point, chicken stock in various strengths–full for chicken and sausage, weak for seafood–works just fine, dammit.
 Stir this mixture vigorously until the roux has been assimilated and the mixture begins to thicken.
 Transfer to a heavy six to eight quart pot, add another quart of the stock and put the pot over a low flame with a buster and stir frequently.

 After this mixture has begun to thicken, add another quart of stock, three tablespoons of minced garlic, and another chopped onion.
 Let this mixture cook until the onions begin falling apart.
 Then add one pound canned diced tomatoes and a pound of frozen okra–thawed, sliced and rinsed okra.

 At this point, add about three heaping tablespoons of dried basil, fresh or dried chopped parsley, a bunch of chopped green onions, two tablespoons of leaf thyme, and a tablespoon each of oregano, black pepper, white pepper, and a teaspoon of cayenne.
 Blend this very well and adjust your liquid.
 Leave on low heat for an hour or so, then off the heat and cover.